awangga/spy/README.md

 SMS Python USB Modem Web Service

 ### Rules
- 1. Using Apache web server with CGI execution
+ 1. Using Apache web server with CGI execution and MongoDB
  2. Make sure .py files is executable : a+x filename.py
  3. Set waiting time for receiving response in 25 seconds for using web service
  4. access to http://youripserver/s.py with rcpt and msg as POST method variable